Coffee Chat: Patient voice in CMS drug price 'negotiation'

 Improving the process—rethinking CMS’s interpretation of ‘therapeutic alternatives’ and ‘Qualifying Single Source Drugs’

 “There are four cancer drugs on the list this time,” notes Sloan.
-“So we need to make sure that CMS fully understands the patient experiences when they take a drug.
+“We need to make sure that CMS fully understands the patient experiences when they take a drug.
 How does it interact with their daily life?
 How does it help manage their symptoms?
 What does it mean to have that drug available to them, and potentially, what could it mean if that drug was no longer available to them or was made expensive because of formulary placement and limited their access?”

-“Is there any way we can change the name of ‘therapeutic alternatives’,” Westrich-Robertson begged.
+“Is there any way we can change the name of ‘therapeutic alternatives’?”
+Westrich-Robertson begged.
 “Because the name inherently says, Non-medical switching is okay.
 There is no alternative.
 When a drug works for you, it works.”

 “We have to be very unified in the fact that precision medicine is here.
 It’s not on the horizon,” added Westrich-Robertson.
 “It’s here for cancer.
 It’s here for many of our diseases.
 I don’t care if it’s autoimmune, cancer, or diabetes.
 Diseases, for the most part, are heterogeneous.
 They’re unique for an individual.
 There are subgroups.
 And I think we have to find a way to scream from the mountain tops.”

 Another issue that hampers innovation and risks harming patients is how CMS interprets the term “Qualifying Single Source Drugs”—which determines what drugs are selected for the negotiation process.
-CMS’ overly broad interpretation combines drugs with the same active moiety or active ingredient together for purposes of negotiation—even if these drugs are used to treat very different diseases.
+CMS’ overly broad interpretation combines drugs with the same active moiety or active ingredient for purposes of negotiation—even if these drugs are used to treat very different diseases.

-As Chang explained “CMS’ broad definition of Qualifying Single Source Drugs may not fully account for differences in mechanisms of action and clinical benefits, even among drugs treating the same condition.
+As Chang explained, “CMS’ broad definition of Qualifying Single Source Drugs may not fully account for differences in mechanisms of action and clinical benefits, even among drugs treating the same condition.
 While the intent is to manage costs, we must ensure that decisions about which drugs are grouped together do not inadvertently limit access for patients who rely on specific therapies.
 The goal should be a patient-centered approach that balances affordability with the need for individualized treatment.”

-“They did specifically say they will take patient organization and patient voices all the way through the negotiation process, even if they don’t participate in the focus groups or in the town halls, because they want all voices,” she said.
+“They did specifically say they will take patient organization and patient voices all the way through the negotiation process, even if they don’t participate in the focus groups or in the town halls,” she said.
 “Don’t let the March 1 deadline freak you out.
 It’s important that we get the information in, but it’s also important to note there’s still time.”
-This was iterated by all the other panelists.
-While the March 1st and March 12th deadlines are undoubtedly very important, there are many additional ways to engage throughout the process.

 Scroll to Top